0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Are firearms prohibited in day care facilities?**

 Effective June 11, 2020, yes.
-State law will prohibit possession of any firearm on the grounds of day care facilities similar to how RCW [9.41.280](https://apps.leg.wa.gov/billsummary?year=2020&billnumber=5434&initiative=false) prohibits possesion on school grounds.
+State law will prohibit possession of any firearm on the grounds of day care facilities similar to how RCW [9.41.280](https://apps.leg.wa.gov/billsummary?year=2020&billnumber=5434&initiative=false) prohibits possession on school grounds.
 It will also contain similar exemptions for CPL holders while dropping off or picking up children and for firearms secured and obscured within vehicles.
 This is the result of [SB 5434](https://apps.leg.wa.gov/billsummary?year=2020&billnumber=5434&initiative=false) which passed this year but has not yet been codified in RCW.

 **Are there any other locations where firearms are prohibited?**